-Two econometric issues could potentially arise in the analysis.
-First, for the above sample of loans, we only observe outcomes for a portion of the loan applications.
+For the above sample of loans, we only observe outcomes for a portion of the loan applications.
 Borrowers apply for loans on the platform and the platform screens the initial applicant pool, only allowing certain loans to be presented to investors to fund.
 As described in Heckman (1979), restricting the sample to only funded loans could present a selection issue.
-For example, if information in the platform's loan-rejection decision were to influence the hazard rate of default and if the information is correlated with our explanatory variables in the outcome (default) model our coefficient estimates would be biased.
-Such a selection issue could happen if the platform incorporates alternative (unobserved) information in the credit screening decision that would influence default rates and correlate with any of the borrower quality measures (credit grade, debt-to-income ratio, employment history, etc.).
+For example, the platform could use alternative data like digital footprints (Berg et al., 2020) in the loan-rejection decision.
+If that information correlates with the hazard rate of default and it is correlated with observable explanatory variables in the outcome (default) model such as debt-to-income ratio, our coefficient estimates would be biased.23